Ray Allen and Rashard Lewis Sign with Heat!

 If things don’t work out with Lewis, the Heat waste nothing more than the two-year minimum salary contract — he, too, has a player option on the second — it took to acquire him (albeit the most expensive kind, given the multi-year contract to a 14-year veteran; consecutive one-year deals would have netted Lewis the same payout but produced savings for the Heat of nearly $3 million).
 He’s picking up another $13.8 million because the final year of his most recent contract — a $118 million, six-year pact — was bought out earlier this offseason by the Hornets, who acquired the Lewis in a trade with the Wizards.

 If things do work out, however, the potential upside, particularly when accounting for the Heat’s relatively thin front line, could be huge.
 At 6-foot-10, Lewis possesses a long and wiry frame that will make him a nightly mismatch for defenders at either forward position.
 He is still one the league’s better 3-point threats when motivated.
 He’s a career 38.8% 3-point shooter who loves to hang out in the corners and use his length to shoot right over the top of his defender.

 At 33 next month, it’s not clear what, if anything, he has left.
 He has undeniably lost a great deal of athleticism over the years.
 But we still aren’t all that far removed from his prime, and there’s no motivation like being asked to contribute for the defending champions, particularly when those contributions require him to do exactly what he loves to do – knock down open jumpers.
 In his career, 1,690 and counting.

-To appreciate Spoelstra’s intestinal fortitude in playing such a ‘position-less’ lineup, one must first understand the Heat’s (and by extension, Pat Riley’s) organizational logic.
+To appreciate Spoelstra’s intestinal fortitude in playing such a ‘position-less’ lineup, one must first understand Pat Riley’s (and by extension, the Heat’s) organizational logic.
 It takes a small catastrophe for Riley to change his much-famed culture that emphasizes continuity and a back-to-the-basics approach.
-Pat Riley has always played traditional lineups featuring big men.
+Riley has always played traditional lineups featuring big men.
 Of course, he had the luxury of Kareem, Ewing, Mourning, and Shaq when he coached.
 Spoelstra has never had that luxury.